Leitan123/Cashew-Sense/README.md

 Our system presents an end-to-end smart solution designed to modernize cashew farming by addressing key challenges in soil management, disease control, pest identification, and post-harvest quality grading.
 The system leverages Artificial Intelligence (AI), Machine Learning (ML), and Computer Vision to empower farmers with real-time, data-driven insights, reducing dependency on manual labor and costly laboratory testing.
 The system aims to reduce a 30-40% annual yield loss caused by undetected pests/diseases and increase market profitability through standardized nut grading.

+## **System Objetives**
+- Optimize Soil Fertility:- To provide real-time NPK and moisture monitoring via IoT sensors for precise fertilizer recommendations.
+- Automate Disease Management:- To use CNN-based image recognition for early identification of the top 3 cashew diseases and provide instant remedies.
+- Enhance Pest Control:- To implement YOLOv8 object detection for accurate pest identification and targeted control strategies.
+- Standardize Nut Quality:- To objectively grade cashew nuts (Grade A/B/C) using computer vision (YOLOv8n) and physical parameters like density and weight.
+- Rural area usage through the offline system design.
+- Centralize Farm Operations:- To integrate hardware (ESP32) and complex AI models into a single, user-friendly Flutter mobile application via a Flask API.
+- Increase Productivity:- To empower farmers with data-driven insights that reduce crop loss and maximize harvest market value.

 ## 🏗 **System Architecture**
 <img width="1336" height="1024" alt="image" src="https://github.com/user-attachments/assets/b99bbf46-3258-4ef8-bfa8-64208b057657" />